-Rohypnol is odorless and colorless when dissolved, and it is often used as a date-rape drug.
+Rohypnol is often used as a date-rape drug.
 Rohypnol takes effect after 15-20 minutes and causes amnesia.
 While the drug is most often hidden in a person’s drink, others take the drug voluntarily and knowingly without realizing how strong the effects will be or that they will not remember what happened while under the influence.

 The following are potential negative reactions that can result from recreational Rohypnol use:

 If you have used Rohypnol or other drugs recreationally, it is important to get help as soon as possible.
-Call our 24 hour helpline, 877-345-8494 now to get treatment for drug abuse or addiction.
+Call our 24-hour helpline at 877-345-8494 now to get treatment for drug abuse or addiction.
 We can discuss the signs of addiction with you, help you find the level of support needed or help you reach out to a loved one who is struggling.
 All calls and phone services and free, so you have nothing to lose.
 Please call today.

 1 "Rohypnol."
 Drugs.com.
 4 September 2018.